 Family Support Team

 Our team of Family Advisers are an outreach service who are there to give support and information with those problems which need a bit more help to sort out.
-You can reach them on our help-line, or by appointment at our Drop-in Centre, or, if you prefer and would like to talk in the comfort of your own home, we can do that too.
+You can reach them on our office phone line, 0118 9662518, or by appointment at our Drop-in Centre, or, if you prefer and would like to talk in the comfort of your own home, we can do that too.
 Family Advisers are also supported by a Family Support Worker who gives practical support where needed with appointments or form filling etc. All the team are experienced and qualified in learning disability, see our Family Support page for more details.

 Clubs and Activities